bitskriegofficial/Kryptographer/README.md

 * Wants to serve the Soviet Union.(just kidding xD)

 ## The Plan
+### For Cryptography Explorers
-1. For the first 2 weeks, we will give you content on Cryptography to consume.
+* We will give you content on Cryptography to consume.
 If you are not familiar with Python, we will give resources for that too.
+They must be completed within 2 weeks.
-2. After these 2 weeks, we will select people to contribute to the project and start with it.
-* Note that this is just to weed out people who join and don't work.
+* In these 2 weeks, we will select people to contribute to the project and start with it.
+Note that this is just to weed out people who join and don't work.
 If you've put in effort, you are in.

+### For Cryptography Pros
+We start working right away after an assignment.
+If you don't shine in the assignment, we shall put you with the Cryptography Explorers.

 In exceptional circumstances, we may allow people to join late.

 In case of any doubts, pm Dhruv Patidar(+91-83479 71588) or Aditya Jain(+91-93064 90043) on Whatsapp.